 Telesales campaigns can help your business in many ways.
-They can increase revenue and profit by following up leads or setting appointments for your field sales team, selling directly to prospects and customers, or strengthening relationships with existing customers.
+They can increase revenue and profit by following up on leads, setting appointments for your field sales team, selling directly to prospects and customers, or strengthening relationships with existing customers.

-Supervisors can monitor calls for compliance and quality control, and use VoIP’s analytics to balance workloads and make the most effective and productive use of your resources.
+Supervisors can monitor calls for compliance and quality control and use VoIP’s analytics to balance workloads and make the most effective and productive use of their resources.

-VoIP is available as a hosted service from the cloud.
-No need to invest capital in your own telephone or contact center infrastructure.
-Instead, you pay a monthly fee to a service provider who manages, maintains and upgrades a system that you can access via the Internet.
+VoIP is available as a hosted service from the cloud—no need to invest capital in your telephone or contact center infrastructure.
+Instead, you pay a monthly fee to a service provider who manages, maintains, and upgrades a system you can access via the Internet.

 You can choose the features and services that would be most useful for your business and benefit from advanced communications with minimal delay or disruption.
 With VoIP in place, you can also reduce your calling costs because long-distance calls travel over the Internet at lower rates.

-With VoIP, even small telesales teams can use the same advanced calling features found in enterprise systems, helping them operate an efficient professional service.
+With VoIP, even small telesales teams can use the same advanced calling features in enterprise systems, helping them operate an efficient, professional service.

-If you only run telesales campaigns occasionally, you may find you need additional phone capacity to handle increased call volumes.
-This is an essential requirement if you market seasonal products or aim to make the most of certain opportunities like Black Friday.
+You may need additional phone capacity to handle increased call volumes if you only run telesales campaigns occasionally.
+This is essential if you market seasonal products or aim to make the most of certain opportunities like Black Friday.

 Installing surplus fixed capacity to cover peak periods is an expensive option that leaves you with underutilized resources most of the time.

 VoIP solves that problem by making additional virtual lines available on demand.
-Simply ask your service provider to deploy the number of additional lines you need.
+Ask your service provider to deploy the number of additional lines you need.
 The lines will be available almost immediately with no delay or disruption.

-You will be able to handle higher incoming call volumes without increasing waiting times, which can frustrate callers.
+You can handle higher incoming call volumes without increasing waiting times, which can frustrate callers.
 If you reschedule agents to take on more calls at peak times during the campaign, you can be confident they have the capacity.

-Personalization is important, according to a study by the consultancy Accenture, (“Mastering Omni-Channel B2B Customer Engagement”).
+Personalization is important, according to a consultancy Accenture study (“Mastering Omni-Channel B2B Customer Engagement”).
 Fifty-one percent of respondents welcomed information about promotions and special offers, but 54 percent preferred personalized recommendations.